 I found strength in me that I didn’t know before.
 I am who I am and I will not stay down.
 I could feel an energy in me wanting to put me back on my feet as fast as possible.

 “Strongest steel is forged in the strongest fire. “

 This thought drove me in less than a week to exercise again (my upper body), reorganize my “should”-s and “must”-s, quit smoking cigarettes again and in the end drop the crutch sooner than I was expecting to.

 I realized this is one of those situations out of which I can become better or bitter.
 Hard to say which way it looks from the outside, but what really matters is how you feel on the inside.
 In my case, I definitely gained more confidence and strength.

 It opened a bigger appetite for life.
 Where will that lead, I will find out.
 What I know for sure is that I will have a story to tell at the end of it.
 It’s hard to know heaven if you never went through hell.

+Another one of these important lessons I learned was to go within.
 It forced my introspection once again.
 It’s always a step forward whenever you get to spend time with yourself.

 Normally in the summer, there would have been a lot of temptations going around and much less focus on my internal feelings, thoughts, or reasoning.

 If you’re going through a tough time yourself, don’t despair.
 Count your blessings, be thankful for what you have, adapt, adapt, adapt, never stay down and rise again, stronger than before.
 Be the best you can be.
 Be legendary, cause that’s what you really are, you just don’t know it yet.